ChronicChannel-test/CIC-test-naei-multigroup-viewer/SharedResources/README.md

 <!-- Images -->
 <img src="../SharedResources/images/CIC - Square - Border - Words - Alpha 360x360.png" alt="CIC Logo">
 ```

+Load order matters: `supabase-env.js` (generated via `scripts/generate-supabase-env.js` or manually injected at deploy time) must run before `supabase-config.js` so the global `window.__NAEI_SUPABASE_CONFIG` is available.
+The repo now ships `supabase-env.template.js` instead of a live credential file—copy/rename it locally or recreate it in CI, but never commit the generated `supabase-env.js`.
+If you inject the values inline via your hosting platform, emit the snippet before `supabase-config.js` as well.

 ### In JavaScript
 ```javascript